CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/Network-Snapshot-Management.md

 If you have already created other snapshots, <strong>Compare</strong> is active.
 Otherwise it is inactive (grayed-out).
     {{</notice>}}

+7. When you are finished viewing the snapshot, click **Dismiss** to close the snapshot.
+The snapshot is not deleted, merely removed from the workbench.

 ## Compare Network Snapshots

-You can compare the state of your network before and after an upgrade or other configuration change to validate the changes.
+You can compare the state of your network before and after an upgrade or other configuration change to validate that the changes have not created an unwanted change in your network state.

 To compare network snapshots: